kndahl/blockchain/README.md

 # Architecture
 ![Architecture](docs/scheme.png)

-The service consists of the following nodes:
+The service consists of the following services:
 1. Blockchain nodes
 2. Transaction node
 3. Worker node
 4. Wallet node
+5. Postgres DataBase

 For the security of the system, it is better to have as many blockchain nodes available as possible.